 Get ready to take your potato game up a notch with this delicious Blackstone Griddle Smashed Potatoes recipe!
-With just a few simple ingredients, you can turn regular potatoes into an unforgettable side dish.
+With just a few simple ingredients, you can turn potatoes into an unforgettable side dish.
 Everyone at the table will love the flavor and texture of these crispy potatoes.
-Make this once and it is sure to become a regular in your rotation!

 Whether you're looking for a tasty meal accompaniment or something special to add to your next BBQ, this grilled smashed potatoes recipe is the perfect option.